jrodrigoav/coe-net-training/README.md

-# coe-net-training
+# Unosquare CoE .NET Training Repository
-For training exercises
+For training purposes and some code challenges